Multi-agent Databases via Independent Learning

 \subsection{Learned Query Optimizer}

 MADB's second learned component is a query optimizer.
 While a number of learning-based query optimization approaches have been proposed~\cite{rejoin, neo,wang2016database,krishnan2018learning,ortiz2018learning,trummer2018skinnerdb,marcus2020bao,negi2021steering}, our current learned optimizer is based on a variation of ReJoin~\cite{rejoin}, a deep reinforcement learning optimizer that decides the best join orderings of a query plan.
-Join ordering can have a significant impact on query execution and using a deep reinforcement learning approach have already been proven effective~\cite{rejoin, neo}.
+Join ordering can have a significant impact on query execution, and using deep reinforcement learning has already been proven effective~\cite{rejoin}.

 In contrast to ReJoin, our optimizer is trained by learning from demonstrations~\cite{schaarschmidt2018lift,marcus2018towards,neo}, which builds a model in two steps.
 The first phase allows the learned agent to understand how a traditional query optimizer optimizes a query (i.e., picks the join orderings in our case).
 This method begins by training an agent to mimic the behavior of a traditional optimizer (aka expert) and alleviate the cold start problem of machine learning algorithms.